 - 1 tablespoon unsalted butter, cut into quarters

-- 1/4 cup milk
+- 1/4 cup whole milk

-Sprinkle the dough with flour and knead gently until smooth, about 2 minutes.
+- Sprinkle the dough with flour and knead gently until smooth, about 2 minutes.
 You can do this against the side of the bowl, actually, since it's such a small ball of dough.

-Pull the entire parchment paper sheet with the crackers onto a rack to cool.
+- Pull the entire parchment paper sheet with the crackers onto a rack to cool.